Vishnu-Dhanabalan/Spectrogram/README.md

 Step 4:
 Hit run.

-*** Libraries used ***
+### Libraries used

 C++:
-libsndfile -- For reading wav files.
+libsndfile - For reading wav files.
-FFTW -- For computing STFT.
+FFTW - For computing STFT.

 Python:
-matplotlib -- For plotting.
+matplotlib - For plotting.
-numpy -- For reading spectrogram data from text file as ndarray.
+numpy - For reading spectrogram data from text file as ndarray.

-*** Version history ***
+### Version history

-v1.0 -- Created Spectrogram with C++ and Python.
+v1.0 - Created Spectrogram with C++ and Python.
 This project uses C++ for computing STFT and uses Python script for Plotting.
 Using C-Python API, C++ code calls Python script for plotting.

-*** Possible future changes ***
+### In future...

-Python script reads the output text file which is created by C++ side, to get spectrogram output.
-I will try to pass it directly into Python script which possibly will boost up some speed.
+Improving Python and C++ integration in such a way that Python module does not need to read the spectrogram output from the disk, instead convert the C++ vector into Python NumPy ndarrays.